Fernando Cabada: Collegiate

 Upon finishing high school, Cabada took up an offer from Arkansas to attend school with an athletic scholarship.
 At the time, the Arkansas Razorbacks' prestigious cross country and track programs were headed by experienced coach John McDonnell.
 Cabada quickly grew disenchanted with the pressures at Arkansas and returned to his hometown to attend Fresno State.
 At Fresno, the cross country and track programs folded due to financial reasons, and Cabada attempted to walk-on at Arkansas, this time without a scholarship.
 Eventually he dropped running and, in 2003, dropped school altogether to work as a tile setter for $8 an hour.
 While working various labor jobs, Cabada allegedly applied to Minot State University after contacting their coach, Scott Simmons, on the internet.
 Simmons, however, moved to Virginia Intermont and Cabada left Fresno to follow him.
 The move to Virginia ultimately saved Cabada's running career; at Virginia Intermont College, he won 7 NAIA titles.

 International

 At the 2006 IAAF World Road Running Championships he finished 72nd.
 In the following year, Cabada finished 50th at the 2007 World Championships in the marathon.
-In 2008, Cabada won the 2008 Twin Cities Marathon.

 At the 2014 IAAF World Half Marathon Championships, Cabada finished 46th.